Christopher J Klein, M.D.

 Zhiyv (Neal) Niu, Ph.D.

 Dr. Niu is a Medical Geneticist that works in the Clinical Genomics, and Laboratory of Medicine and Pathology departments at Mayo Clinic, Rochester Minnesota.
 Dr. Niu received his Bachelor of Science from Peking University in 2001, and his PhD from Baylor College of Medicine in 2007.
 Dr. Niu was the 2008 IRM Scholar at the Institute for Regenerative Medicine, University of Pennsylvania, and in 2013 received a fellowship at Baylor College of Medicine in Clinical Molecular Genetics/ABMGG.
 Dr. Niu’s clinical interested include analysis of molecular, genetic, and clinical data to diagnose and understand human disease, particularly neurological and neuromuscular disorders.
-Dr. Niu’s particular research includes the development of new technology for molecular genetics testing and the translational research in both hereditary and acquired human diseases, such as identifying HSAN1E patients form targeted sequencing.
+Dr. Niu’s particular research includes the development of new technology for molecular genetics testing and the translational research in both hereditary and acquired human diseases, such as identifying HSAN1E patients from targeted sequencing.

 Krista Hemming – Scientific Board Liason